Graphs Don't Stay Secret: Practical Subgraph Reconstruction Attacks on Defended Graph RAG: Related Work

 \section{Related Work}

-\textbf{Graph RAG.} Graph RAG extends RAG by retrieving connected evidence from a structured knowledge base.
-Microsoft GraphRAG builds an entity-centric graph, clusters it into hierarchical communities, and answers queries using community summaries and neighborhood retrieval from query-relevant seed entities~\cite{edge2024local}.
+\textbf{Graph RAG.} Microsoft GraphRAG builds an entity-centric graph, clusters it into hierarchical communities, and answers queries using community summaries and neighborhood retrieval from query-relevant seed entities~\cite{edge2024local}.
 LightRAG and nano-GraphRAG prioritize efficiency with lightweight indexing and compact retrieval, serving undirected graphs for simplicity~\cite{guo-etal-2025-lightrag, nano_graphrag}.
 HippoRAG constructs an associative memory graph from text and uses graph-based retrieval to surface multi-hop evidence~\cite{jimenez2024hipporag}.
 GFM-RAG replaces heuristic graph expansion with a learned retriever based on a graph foundation model to retrieve relevant subgraphs~\cite{luo2025gfm}.
-Across these frameworks, entity–relation subgraphs are provided as context, improving reasoning but expanding the structured leakage when the knowledge graph contains sensitive or proprietary content.
+Across these frameworks, subgraphs are provided as context, improving reasoning but expanding the structured leakage when the knowledge graph contains sensitive or proprietary content.

 \textbf{Threats to Graph RAG.} RAG threats broadly fall into i) KB poisoning~\cite{zou2025poisonedrag, shafran2025machine, chen2025flippedrag, ha2025mm}, which corrupts KB to bias model outputs, and ii) KB data extraction~\cite{zeng2024good, cohen2024unleashing, qi2024follow, jiang2024rag, li2025generating}, which elicits sensitive or proprietary content from KB.
 In Graph RAG, poisoning can be amplified by graph structure.
 GRAGPOISON injects relation-level artifacts that propagate across queries~\cite{liang2025graphrag}.
 Wen et al. show small edits can distort constructed graphs~\cite{wen2025few}, and Zhao et al. poison KGs via perturbation triples that induce misleading chains~\cite{zhao2025exploring}.
 However, poisoning typically assumes write access to the KB, which is often restricted in enterprise deployments.
 On extraction, Liu et al. show that Graph RAG may reduce verbatim text leakage while increasing exposure of structured entities and relations~\cite{liu2025exposing}.
-Existing graph-targeted extraction rely on na\"ive prompting and degrade under simple prompt-level defenses.
-Our work fills this gap with a robust subgraph reconstruction attack under defended Graph RAG.